jidongxiao/CSCI1200-DataStructures/labs/01_getting_started/README.md

 to master strong programming and debugging skills.
 Also, introduce yourself to the other students in your lab section.
 You may ask your fellow students questions about the lab.
-This will help reduce the burden on the TAs and will reduce your waiting time in lab. {\bf
-Note: Each student must produce his/her own exercise solutions.}
+This will help reduce the burden on the TAs and will reduce your waiting time in lab. **Note: Each student must produce his/her own exercise solutions.**

 There will be three graded ``checkpoints'' associated with each lab.
 If you have a question or when you have completed each checkpoint,